 I stayed up to go through the excellent DVD extras, and found a scene with Midge and Scottie that the foreign censor board had insisted on tacking to the end before they would approve the movie for its 1958 release.
 That was the “more” I had expected.

 The narrators on the DVD agreed with Hitchcock that the tacked ending was a contrivance designed to appease the sensitivities of the audience.
 Other directors would have fought this.
 But Hitch went along with the censors because, as his daughter Pat has said, he made films for the audience, not for the critics or anyone else.
-Even though he hated the additional scene, he knew the censors were right about the audience wanting a kind of ending they would approve.
+Even though he hated the additional scene, he knew the censor board was right about audiences wanting a kind of ending they would approve.
 Unfortunately, even with the approved ending, Vertigo was not as popular as the other great Hitchcock films.

 Over time, Vertigo has come to be seen as perhaps Alfred Hitchcock’s best masterpiece.
 It plays extremely well, even today.
 I urge anyone who likes psychological thrillers to see it (or see it again) in its restored version.
 Bernard Herrmann’s musical score works perfectly.
 And not only is Jimmy Stewart’s performance brilliant, I say that Kim Novak’s is more so.
 She should have gotten at least an Academy Award nomination.